kchansf5/Zetsy/README.md

 * Search - Allow users to search for items available for sale of Zetsy
 * Comments/Reviews - Allow users to leave comments and reviews on items
 * Category Filters - Allow users to view specific products based on their category

-## Technologies
-Zetsy is built on a Rails backend and React frontend.